 Conditions for Applying for a Student Visa

-The usual minimum requirement is at least CAN $10,000 (INR 5.6 lakh) plus the cost of tuition for a twelve-month period, cost of transportation to and fro from Canada.
-This amount ($10,000) is the base amount considered adequate to cover all costs, other than tuition, for one person for a twelve-month period, but if the local cost of living is higher than average then more money is required to get your student visa.
+The usual minimum requirement for living expenses is CAD$10,000 (INR 5.6 lakhs), the cost of tuition fee for a twelve-month period, and the cost of transportation to and from Canada.
+The amount for the living expense is to be maintained in the Canadian Account known as GIC (Guaranteed Investment Certificate) which can either be opened in Nova Scotia Bank or ICICI Canada.
+This amount (CAD$10,000) is the base amount considered adequate to cover all costs, other than tuition, for one person, for a twelve-month period which is also proposed to soon change to CAD$ 20000.